Komposten/LeapJna/README.md

 **Note**: Neither LeapJna nor I (Komposten) am associated with [Ultraleap Ltd](https://ultraleap.com/).

 ## Supported API features
-All functionality in the Leap Motion C API v4 have been mapped in LeapJna and should work.
+LeapJna includes Java bindings for all functionality in the Leap Motion C API from Orion SDK v4.0.0+52173.

-However, some functions have not been fully tested and some appear to not function as expected in the LeapC API itself.
+However, some of these bindings have not been fully tested and some appear to not function as expected in the LeapC API itself.
 More information about these are found below.

 ### Untested API bindings
 LeapJna's bindings for some of the API features have not been tested.
 Those are as follows: